kubicorn/kubicorn/docs/MAKE.md

 ## Prerequisites

-To be able to build `kubicorn` using Makefile you need to have configured Go 1.8 environment.
-You can set it up by following the official [install tutorial](https://golang.org/doc/install).
+To be able to build `kubicorn` using Makefile you need to have configured Go 1.8 environment, which you can set up by following the official [install tutorial](https://golang.org/doc/install).
 Before continuing, make sure that you can use `go` command from your shell.

 ### Building `kubicorn`